our team

 • BA(Hons), MA ATh, PhD, AThR

-Sheridan is Associate Professor of Art Therapy in the School of Social Sciences at Western Sydney University, where she is also Discipline Lead for Arts Therapy and Counselling, and teaches in the Master of Art Therapy program.
+Sheridan is Associate Professor of Art Therapy in the School of Social Sciences at Western Sydney University, where she teaches in the Master of Art Therapy program.
 She is interested in arts-informed, narrative and new-materialist approaches with the potential to decolonise teaching, research and clinical practice.
 She works with others to question and reshape professional and therapeutic discourse, counter marginalisation and move beyond individualistic accounts of well-being.
 Sheridan has more than 30 years of field experience working therapeutically with the effects of violence, abuse and neglect on individuals and families, supervising and training other therapists and formulating new approaches to this area of work.
 She trained in psychodrama as well as narrative therapy and art therapy, is a practising poet, and occasionally participates in collaborative art exhibitions and performances.

 Co-editors